 Similar to our BA (Hons) International Festival & Event Management, this route allows you to specialise in Entrepreneurship.

-You’ll benefit from studying in the heart of a city rich in culture and creative industries.
-Events, tourism and hospitality businesses flourish here so you’ll have plenty of opportunities to gain industry experience and make contacts via an optional work placement or live project and part-time work.
+Benefit from studying in the heart of a city rich in culture and creative industries.
+Events, tourism and hospitality businesses flourish here so you’ll have plenty of opportunities to gain industry experience and make contacts via an optional work placement, or live project and part-time work.

 You'll gain transferable skills in research, academic writing, communication and interpersonal relations, presentation and time management.

 This course has a number of compulsory and optional modules that feature throughout the duration of the course.
 Some of the optional modules include: Music Event Management and The Study of Food, Wine & Gastronomy.

 We offer tuition that is supported by highly experienced teaching staff and strong industry links.

 This course contributes towards professional accreditation with the Institute of Hospitality.

 David Jarman came to Edinburgh to study his undergraduate degree, a period during which he combined study with summers spent working at the Edinburgh festivals.
 Through the early years of the century David built up his festival experience, completed an MSc, and travelled.
 This provided a great platform on which to develop his academic teaching and research career with Edinburgh Napier, from 2007 on.